coop152/obsidian-vaults/Year 3/Second Semester/Computer Vision/Local Features.md

 The Harris detector is a feature detector that aims to find **corners**.
 Why corners?
 We have plenty of methods for finding *edges*, but edges by themselves do not provide good local features; it looks the same all the way along the edge.
 However, when two edges meet at a corner we do get a distinct local feature:
 ![](Pasted%20image%2020240326144452.png)
+The method for detecting these corners is similar to what this diagram depicts.
+If we